NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 Python Code Styleguide
 ^^^^^^^^^^^^^^^^^^^^^^

-Before you create a Pull Request, make sure you are following the HDMF style guide.
+Before you create a Pull Request, make sure you are following the PyNWB style guide.
-To check whether your code conforms to the HDMF style guide, simply run the ruff_ tool in the project's root directory. ``ruff`` will also sort imports automatically and check against additional code style rules.
+To check whether your code conforms to the PyNWB style guide, simply run the ruff_ tool in the project's root directory. ``ruff`` will also sort imports automatically and check against additional code style rules.

 We also use ``ruff`` to sort python imports automatically and double-check that the codebase